Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Many people land here because they sense that something isn’t quite right, but can’t tell what’s connected to what.
 That’s normal.
 Feeding issues, digestion, behavior, and environment often overlap in ways that aren’t obvious at first.

-The goal isn’t to label the problem immediately — it’s to slow down, notice patterns, and rule things in or out without panic.
+The goal isn’t to label the problem immediately.
+It’s to slow down, notice patterns, and rule things in or out without panic.

-Not always — and not automatically.
+Not always, and not automatically.

 Switching foods can sometimes help, but it can also add more stress if done quickly or without context.
 Often, the most useful first step is understanding how your dog is responding to what they’re already eating, rather than changing everything at once.